andrzejlisek/TextPaint/Readme_keys.md

 # Key name replacement

-There is the table, which describes key name changes to uniformity key event handling regardless **WinUse** parameter\.
+There is the table, which describes key name changes to uniformity key event handling regardless the **WinUse** parameter\.

 | Original name | Replacement name |
 | --- | --- |